 Do check out the MANY different types of marble

-Did you know that you can buy marble from the same quarries as the Lincoln Memorial or Michelangelo’s David?
+Did you know that you can buy the marble from the same quarries as the Lincoln Memorial or Michelangelo’s David?
 With an abundance of marble from around the world, you can find the one that truly speaks to you.
-You don’t have to go with the same-old, tired stone that everyone else is using.
+You don’t have to go with the same old, tired stone that everyone else is using.
 Try a South African gray marble.
 A Portuguese white.
-Obviously different marbles vary in appearance but there is also variation in the performance.
+Obviously, different marbles vary in appearance but there is also variation in the performance.
 Did you know that Vermont Danby marbles are more resistant to staining than Italian Carrara?
 Not all marble is created equal.

 Don’t be afraid to ask lots of questions